SHA STUDENT ATHLETIC CODE OF CONDUCT

 B. Time/Place Application

-We as Sacred Heart, expect our students to do their very best in the classroom.
-To insure that an athlete is performing in the classroom, we will monitor their progress in the following manner.
+We at Sacred Heart, expect our students to do their very best in the classroom.
+To insure that an athlete is performing in the classroom we will monitor their progress in the following manner.
+Academic eligibility will be evaluated two weeks after a new marking period has been completed.
+Reports will be run on Monday if it is a school day (if not it will be run on the next available day).

 D. Attendance Requirements